hashicorp/terraform-provider-azurerm/website/docs/r/storage_sync_cloud_endpoint.html.markdown

 * `storage_account_id` - (Required) The ID of the Storage Account where the Storage Share exists.
 Changing this forces a new Storage Sync Cloud Endpoint to be created.

+* `storage_account_tenant_id` - (Optional) The tenant ID of the Storage Account where the Storage Share exists.
+Changing this forces a new Storage Sync Cloud Endpoint to be created.
+Defaults to the current tenant id.

 ## Attributes Reference

 In addition to the Arguments listed above - the following Attributes are exported: